Consents to Prosecute

 To ensure a consistent apporach to alll DPP consents, Crown Prosecutors should follow the same procedure for giving consent in these cases as for other DPP consents: see the section on "Procedure" above.

 If a private prosecutor or another prosecuting authority wishes to start proceedings for an offence contrary to the Customs and Excise Acts, the case should be referred to the Specialist Fraud Divsion for advice.

-Request for DPP Consent from other Prosecuting Agency
+Request for DPP's Consent from another Prosecuting Agency

-Request for DPP consent in a private prosecution
+Request for DPP's consent in a private prosecution

 It may occasionally occur that an individual wishes to bring a private prosecution for an offence which requires DPP consent (see Private Prosecutions elsewhere in legal guidance).
 If consent is given, that guidance states that 'if the proposed prosecution passess the Full Code Test, the CPS will then take over the prosecution.
 If the proposed prosecution fails the Test, consent to prosecute will not be given.'

 Note: You should refer to the specific statute identified below for details of the consent requirements